 Related reading:

-This article was originally published in June 2022 by Holly Stanley.
-The most recent update was in April 2024.
+This article was originally published in June 2022 by Holly Stanley and has also had contributions from Nicole Replogle.
+The most recent update was in November 2024.